Do you like fish? How about octopus, shrimps, and calamari? Have you already tried oysters?

-Most seafood is high in omega 3 fatty acids, which have a significant impact on your general health, and especially on the health of your cardiovascular system – they lower the risk of heart disease & stroke, help reduce triglycerides levels, lower blood pressure and raise HDL (the “good”) cholesterol levels.
+Most seafood is high in omega 3 fatty acids, which have a significant impact on your general health.
+They are especially good for your cardiovascular system – they lower the risk of heart disease and stroke, help reduce triglycerides levels, and lower blood pressure and raise HDL (the “good”) cholesterol levels (1).

 Fattier types of fish are considered to be the healthiest out there, exactly because they contain more omega 3 fatty acids.

-Which is excellent news for us, ketoers, as on keto you’ll likely be consuming more fat than on the standard modern diet, and if you choose the types of fat that are good for you, you’ll be aiming for optimal results.
+This is excellent news for us ketoers, as on keto you’ll likely be consuming more fat than on the standard modern diet.
+If you choose the types of fat that are good for you, you’ll be aiming for optimal results.
 Protein is also very important, though, which brings us to the next point.